AndersenLab/dry-guide/docs/pipeline-wi.md

 # wi-nf

 The `wi-nf` pipeline aligns, calls variants, and performs analysis from wild isolate sequence data.
+The output of the `wi-nf` pipeline can be uploaded to google storage as a new release for the CeNDR website.

 [TOC]